Vyshnav2255/MyWebsite/pages/about.md

 title: About
 permalink: /about/
 weight: 6
-description: Hi I am Vyshnav Gangadharan 👋
+description: Hi I’m Vyshnav Gangadharan 👋, a 22-year-old Graphics & UI/UX designer currently pursuing 🎓B.Tech from National Institute of Technology, Calicut
 ---

 # About Me